UjvalMadhu/Python-Projects/Foundations_Algorithmic_Thinking/Readme.md

 # Project Name: Foundations of Algorithmic Thinking using Python

-This folder contains various python programs that were created as part of the online course Foundations of Algorithmic Thinking
+This folder contains various Python programs that were created as part of the online course Foundations of Algorithmic Thinking.

 ### Acknowledgement: Robin Andrews, Compucademy, Foundations of Algorithmic Thinking with Python